The center of a Green biset functor: The commutant

 \item For a group $G$ {in $\CD$}, we denote by $CA(G)$ the set of elements of $A(G)$ which commute with any element of $A(H)$, for any $H\in\CD$, i.e.

 and call it {\em the commutant} of $A$ {at} $G$. \end{enumerate} \end{defi}

 Observe that $CA(G)$ is an $R$-submodule of $A(G)$, since the product $\times$ is bilinear.

-\begin{lema} The commutant of $A$ is a Green {$\CD$-}biset subfunctor of $A$. \end{lema} \begin{proof} To see it is a biset functor, let $Y$ be a $(K,\, G)$-biset {for groups $K$ and $G$ in $\CD$}, and $a$ be in $CA(G)$.
+\begin{lema} Let $A$ be a Green {$\CD$-}biset functor.
+Then the commutant of $A$ is a Green {$\CD$-}biset subfunctor of $A$. \end{lema} \begin{proof} To see it is a biset functor, let $Y$ be a $(K,\, G)$-biset {for groups $K$ and $G$ in $\CD$}, and $a$ be in $CA(G)$.
 If $b$ is in $A(H)$ for a given group $H$ {in $\CD$}, we have

 where $Y\times H$ is seen as a $(K\times H,\, G\times H)$-biset.
 If we show that $(Y\times H)\circ\Iso_{H\times G}^{G\times H}$ is isomorphic to $\Iso_{H\times K}^{K\times H}\circ (H\times Y)$, where $H\times Y$ is seen as a $(H\times K,\, H\times G)$-biset, the right-hand side of the equality above will be equal to